Identity

 • Security – Aligned with industry best practices for authentication and authorization.

-The Identity Plugin ensures secure and efficient authentication across distributed applications, streamlining identity management with a robust and scalable design.
+Identity ensures secure and efficient authentication across distributed applications, streamlining identity management with a robust and scalable design.